syncfusion/ej2-react-docs/src/pdfviewer/pdfviewer/getting-started.md

 ## Dependencies

-The following are the list of minimum dependencies required to use the PDF Viewer: -
+The following are the list of minimum dependencies required to use the PDF Viewer.

 ```javascript
 |-- @syncfusion/ej2-react-pdfviewer